 Prepare for the next one:

 We truly hope no one goes through a natural disaster - but they do happen in our state.
-From spring storms and tornadoes, to hurricanes and flooding - even earthquakes!
+From spring storms and tornadoes to hurricanes and flooding - even earthquakes!
 It is ideal to be prepared for whatever could come your way.
-Take a moment to review our Severe Weather Preparedness Guide and check out our Severe Weather Recovery page for more helpful links and information for creating a resilient life, even in the event of disaster.
+Take a moment to review our Severe Weather Preparedness Guide and check out our Severe Weather Recovery page for more helpful links and information for creating a resilient life, even in the event of a disaster.